 In January, 2006, Angela suffered a stroke and was hospitalized for quite a while.
 She was uninsured, so many of her friends organized benefit concerts to raise money for her medical treatment.
 She has been in the prayers of millions ever since.
 Sadly, while seemingly on the road to recovery, Angela suffered a second massive stroke on July 10, 2007.
 You can contribute to her medical fund at http://www.angelabofill.com/.

 Angela began a long recovery from that point forward, ultimately returning home by Christmas, 2009.
 In April, 2010, she announced that she would be participating in a mini-tour called "The Angela Bofill Experience" with the help of friends like Maysa, Phil Perry and Dave Valentin.
 The mini-tour opened with five sold out shows in San Francisco and rave reviews, and continued from time to time throughout 2011.
-In early 2012, TV One began filming an episode of its hit series Unsung that would feature Angela's fascinating life and career.
-The episode aired on July 2, 2012 and can be seen by CLICKING HERE.
+In 2012, TV One aired an episode of its hit series Unsung that featured Angela's fascinating life and career.
+Angela has since continued her work recovering from her ailments and enjoying her family.

 By Chris Rizik